ahewer/docker-images/README.md

 Please make sure that the following software is available:

 - [Docker](https://www.docker.com/)
-- a terminal emulator than handle shell scripts
+- a terminal emulator that can handle shell scripts

 ## Creating the images